moonburnt/p3dss/README.md

 ## Limitations:

-I've only tested this with .png images, but theoretically every texture format supported by panda3d itself, should work.
+1. I've only tested this with .png images, but theoretically every texture format supported by panda3d itself, should work.
 For as long as its static image and not something already animated (gif, etc).

+2. Because this library's spritesheet handling mechanism is based on setting offsets, rather than cutting image in memory, following limitations apply:
+- Spritesheet **has to divide to provided sprite size without remainder**.
+If it doesnt cut to perfect sprites, you will get strange results while using some of these (e.g blurry parts, parts of other sprite visible on previous and such)
+- Amount of sprite rows and columns **must be the power of 2**.
+Otherwise you will get glitches described above

 ## Usage: